PARTHIB-DEB/Dj-Tailwind-Integration/README.md

  # Requirements :
  🔔 Django (Any Version , Recommended >=3.5)

- 🔔 Django-Compressor (For Converting the Tailwind CSS into Vanilla CSS .
-It also helps to load the CSS changes)
+ 🔔 Django-Compressor (For Converting the Tailwind CSS into Vanilla CSS )

  🔔 Django-Browser-Reload (To Reload the all static (CSS , JS) changes in screen)